Income Tax in Denmark: Complete Guide

 Tax Brackets

-The current 2026 baseline for Denmark uses a progressive structure.
+The current 2026 guide model for Denmark uses a progressive structure.
 In other words, higher rates apply only to the slice of taxable income above each threshold, not to the entire salary.

 That distinction matters in Denmark because many people mistake the top marginal rate for the rate on all earnings.
 Effective tax rates are normally much lower.